bashtools/mokctl/docs/package.md

 The plugin directory is referenced by the file `/etc/crio/crio.conf` and it already has the correct location, `/usr/libexec/cni`.
 It's interesting to note that nothing else uses these CNI plugins, only the container runtime does, which in our case is cri-o.
 Kubernetes will set up docker to use CNI if docker is used instead of cri-o.

 This excellent blog post, [Understanding CNI (Container Networking Interface) Das Blinken Lichten](https://www.dasblinkenlichten.com/understanding-cni-container-networking-interface/), helped me to understand CNI better.
-It's also explained well in ‘Kubernetes in Action’, section 11.4 Interpod Networking.
+It‘s also explained well in ‘Kubernetes in Action’, section 11.4 Interpod Networking.

 **Action**